 Sector Data

 The extractive industries in the UK comprise oil and gas production, mining and quarrying.
-These sector continues to play a major role in the UK economy, contributing an estimated total £14 billion Gross Value Added in 2023 according to latest official estimates and directly providing between 50,000 and 60,000 jobs, with many more supported in the industries' wider supply chains.
+These sector continues to play a major role in the UK economy, contributing an estimated total £14 billion Gross Value Added in 2023 according to latest official estimates and directly providing between 50,000 and 60,000 jobs in the private sector, with many more supported in the industries' wider supply chains.

 Value of the sector